Diffusion Models in Simulation-Based Inference: A Tutorial Review: Appendix

 with absorbing boundaries at $0$ and $\alpha$.
 We use an Euler–Maruyama scheme with time step $\Delta t = 10^{-3}$, and a maximal decision time of $t_\mathrm{max}=\SI{10}{\second}$.
 The process is initialized as $Y_0 = \beta \alpha$ at $t_0$ and iterated while $0 \leq Y_t \leq \alpha$ and $t \leq 10$.
 The observed binary choice $c$ is 1 when the upper boundary is hit or 0 else.

 \paragraph{No-pooling and complete pooling} As prior for the parameters we set for each subject $r\in\{1,\ldots,R\}$ and simulated trial $n\in\{1,\ldots,N\}$

 For inference in the no-pooling case, we select one subject per dataset, and we assume independence across subjects.
 In the case of complete pooling, we assume that all subjects in one dataset are described by the same parameters \citep{Bardenet2017talldata} and we use the compositional score over all subjects following \citep{arruda2025compositional}.
-We use a mini-batch size of 3 for the compositional score, and a damping factor of $1/\text{number of subjects}$.
+We use a mini-batch size of 3 for the compositional score.

 To facilitate training, we represent the starting bias via a Gaussian variable $z_\beta$ and transform it into a Beta-distributed random variable.
 Concretely,

 where $\Phi$ is the standard normal CDF and $\operatorname{Beta}^{-1}(a,b)$ the inverse CDF of the $\operatorname{Beta}(a,b)$ distribution.
 This yields $\beta \sim \operatorname{Beta}(50,50)$ while keeping a simple Gaussian parameterization for inference.